NigelRenaud/rubyintro/readme.md

 ## 🚀 LET'S DO TOGETHER: More controllers!

-For this code-together, we're going to add another controller.
+For this code-catchUP, we're going to add another controller.

 So far, our dino app has:
 - A `welcome` route that displays the text `hello world`